section-engineering-education/engineering-education/content/articles/snorkel-python-for-labeling-datasets-programmatically/index.md

 We have defined our function as `def lf_keyword_lookup(x)` with the help of the `@labeling_function()` method.

-We then pass our rule, finally, we loop through our `sentences` in the dataset to see if the condition is met.
+We then pass our rule.
+Finally, we loop through our `sentences` in the dataset to see if the condition is met.

 Let's go to the second labeling function.